treehouses/treehouses.github.io/pages/vi/vagranttutorial.md

 Last, we must install Vagrant so we can move onto the next steps

 Windows users should do the following:
-- Go to https://www.vagrantup.com/downloads.html and select windows hosts to install vagrant
+- Go to https://www.vagrantup.com/downloads.html and select windows hosts to install Vagrant
-- Follow the steps until you have completed install for vagrant
+- Follow the steps until you have completed install for Vagrant

 macOS or Linux users should do the following:
 - In your command line interface type the following: `brew cask install vagrant` or `sudo apt-get install vagrant`